HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/SetGenericJVMArgumentsCorePod.md

 1. Install or Update the HCL DX environment using the helm chart.
 Details can be found at URL: [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md){target="_blank"}.

-2. As soon as the dx-core pod is up and running and the IBM Integrated Solutions Console is accessible, set the generic jvm arguments as following:
+2. As soon as the dx-core pod is up and running and the IBM Integrated Solutions Console is accessible, set the generic jvm arguments as follows:

     1. Open a web-browser and access the IBM Integrated Solutions Console (admin console).
 (For example: `http://<DX_HOSTNAME>/ibm/console`)
     2. Login as administrator.